patrickjmorris/frannieandpatrick/content/events/events.md

 # Saturday
 ## Wedding
 The wedding will take place at Pioneer Works in Red Hook, Brooklyn.
 We ask guests to arrive at 5pm.
 The dress code is cocktail attire.
-Transportation will be provided from the Marriot and The Tillary.
+Transportation will be provided from the Marriott and The Tillary.

 **Time:** 5pm-12am

 **Address:** [Pioneer Works, 159 Pioneer St, Brooklyn, NY 11231](https://www.google.com/maps/place/Pioneer+Works/@40.6792081,-74.0121513,15z/data=!4m5!3m4!1s0x0:0xc48631e0fdda4d1c!8m2!3d40.6792081!4d-74.0121513)

 ## After Party
-Following the wedding, we'll head down the street to San Pedro Inn where will we continue the party with some Karaoke so make sure you have you're songs picked out!
+Following the wedding, we'll head down the street to San Pedro Inn where will we continue the party with some Karaoke so make sure you have your songs picked out!

 **Time:** 12am-4am